eclipse-ecal/ecal/doc/rst/getting_started/hello_world.rst

      eCAL Supports multiple message formats.

      **Line 10** initialized eCAL.
-     You always have to initialize eCAL before using it's API.
+     You always have to initialize eCAL before using its API.
      The name of our eCAL Process will be "Hello World Publisher".
      This name will be visible in the eCAL Monitor, once the Process is running.